OWASP/www-project-developer-guide/draft/08-verification/01-guides/02-mastg.md

 ### 6.1.2 MAS testing guide

-The OWASP [Mobile Application Security][masproject] (MAS) flagship project has the mission statement:
-"Define the industry standard for mobile application security".

-The MAS project covers the processes, techniques, and tools used for security testing a mobile application, as well as an exhaustive set of test cases that enables testers to deliver consistent and complete results.
+The [MAS Verification Standard][masvs] (MASVS) explains the processes, techniques and tools used for security testing a mobile application.

-The OWASP MAS project provides the [Mobile Application Security Verification Standard][masvs] (MASVS) for mobile applications and a comprehensive [Mobile Application Security Testing Guide][mastg] (MASTG).
+The OWASP MAS project provides the [Mobile Application Security Testing Guide][mastg] (MASTG) which describes technical processes that can be used for verification of the mobile application controls .

 #### What is MASTG?